This post was originally published in November 2022.

-Nestled between the southbound I-5 freeway and the LA River lies a tight-knit community: small boutiques and trendy outdoor coffee shops that will make anyone feel as if they’re in a neighbor’s backyard.
+Nestled between the southbound I-5 freeway and the LA River lies a tight-knit community of small businesses and inviting eco-friendly coffee shops that will make anyone feel as if they’re in someone’s backyard.
 Welcome to Frogtown.

-In the article “Frogtown: Should It Be Called Toadtown Instead?”, author Carren Jao says how the moniker was adopted from western toads that emerged from the grass banks in the 1970s.
+In the 2016 article “Frogtown: Should It Be Called Toadtown Instead?”, author Carren Jao explains how the moniker was coined from western toads that emerged from the grass banks in the 1970s.

-Raul Rodriguez, whose family had been living in the neighborhood since 1942, said he would often play with the frogs as a child, and sometimes would even bring a few of them home.
-His mother would be surprised to find a few in his clothes when she was doing laundry.
+Raul Rodriguez, whose family has been living in the neighborhood since 1942, said he would often play with the frogs as a child, and sometimes would even bring a few home.
+To his mother’s surprise, toads would occasionally emerge from his clothes when doing laundry.

-Located in Elysian Valley, Frogtown has always been a low-income, blue-collar neighborhood, but in the last few years, it has become a thriving and creative hub for artists.
-A shining example of this is the Frogtown ArtwalkFestival, a free-day event where artists showcase their work in pop-up galleries and industrial warehouses.
-I went in 2022 and there was also live music and a handful of food vendors.
-If you’re thinking of going, this annual event is held in September.
+Located in Elysian Valley, Frogtown has always been a low-income, blue-collar neighborhood, but in the last few years, it has become a thriving and creative hub for artists that take advantage of the LA River path to showcase their works.
+A shining example of this is the Frogtown ArtwalkFestival.

-Over the last year, I’ve spent several weekends and afternoons in Frogtown.
-I first found out about this neighborhood in early 2021.
-I immediately wanted to share it with the world and shout it from the rooftops, but part of me wanted to wait.
-I felt like there was still so much I had to discover.
+As soon as I found out about Frogtown in early 2021, I wanted to share it with the world and shout it from the rooftops, but part of me felt like there was still so much to discover.
+So I held off.

-The eastside of Los Angeles has undergone a massive gentrification.
-Although there are now many coffee shops and restaurants adjacent to the river, the first restaurant to open in this area was Spoke Bicycle Cafe in 2015, catering to the cyclists on the LA River path.
-In the following years since then, several businesses have made Frogtown their home.
+The Eastside of Los Angeles has undergone massive gentrification.
+Although there are now quite a few coffee shops and restaurants adjacent to the river, the first restaurant to open in this area was Spoke Bicycle Cafe in 2016, catering to the cyclists on the LA River path.
+In the following years, several businesses followed suit and made Frogtown their home.

-Sometimes I went for a coffee and walked around the neighborhood.
-Other times, I went later in the day around sunset and walked along the bike path.
-There is a sense of calmness being in this part of LA, walking and listening to the sound of the river, away from the chaos and congestion of the city.
+Sometimes, I like going there for a coffee and walk around the neighborhood.
+Other times, I go later in the day around sunset.
+There is a sense of calmness being in this part of LA, walking and listening to the sound of the river, watching the herons.
 It was hard to wrap my head around the fact that I was still in the LA Metro area.
+When I took my dad there for the first time in 2024, he fell in love with the charming houses and the lush greenery.

-I wasn’t surprised to see a good mix of people there: middle-aged Hispanic men riding their bikes, elderly Asians walking and of course, white male cyclists in their fancy cycling attire.
-There was another time I saw a Hispanic man sitting on a bench, taking a break from his bike ride listening to Regional Mexican music on his boombox.
+Don’t be surprised if you see a good mix of people on the river path.
+I’ve seen middle-aged Hispanic men riding their bikes, elderly Asians taking a leisurely walk, and of course, white male cyclists in their fancy cycling attire.
+One time I saw a Hispanic man sitting on a bench, taking a break from his bike ride listening to Regional Mexican music on his boombox.

-In “Could Frogtown be East LA’s Coolest Neighborhood?” author Hadley Meares narrates how this once crime-ridden part of LA is now becoming a cultural hub, the LA River being the biggest draw.
+In the article, “Could Frogtown be East LA’s Coolest Neighborhood?” author Hadley Meares narrates how this once crime-ridden part of LA is now becoming a cultural hub, with the LA River being the biggest draw.

 Laurie Winston, co-owner of Spoke Bicycle Cafe said: